Download : Parent presentation 2021

 PSCHE – Understanding our feelings

-Children will explore a range of feelings and emotions (e.g. happy, sad, brave, afraid, angry, calm, generous, selfish) through storybooks, poetry, role-play and discussion activities.
-We will be developing children’s language to describe different feelings and explore how an emotion may feel in our bodies and how this can link to our actions.
-Children will also have a weekly Circle Time session.
-This is a structured class discussion, which helps children to understand and support each other.
+Children will continue with the PSCHE theme of ‘Understanding our feelings’.
+A range of feelings (e.g. happy, sad, brave, afraid, angry, calm, generous, selfish) will be explored through storybooks, poetry, roleplay and discussion activities.
+We will be developing children’s language to describe different feelings, how an emotion may feel in our bodies and how our feelings can link to our actions.
+The children will also continue to have a weekly Circle Time session.
+This is a structured class discussion which helps children to understand and support each other.

-Year 3 will learn how to use search engines effectively and safely as their online safety topic for this half term.
-They will then learn to program a BBC MicroBit to create a dice.
+Children will learn how to use strong passwords to help protect their privacy as their online safety topic for this half term.
+They will then use a green screen to create their own roman villa!

 Healthy eating at playtime